al-aleman/datillilo/README.md

     # I found 18,18,18 as a good trade-off to maximizing an even number of segregating sites (second number) and a balanced sample size (first number)
     easySFS.py -i valida.neutral.vcf -p pops.txt --preview -a

 [Here](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline) is everything needed to test the four possible three-populations simple models of i) simultaneous, ii) admixed, and consecutive divergence from iii) North to South and iv) South to North, without gene flow or changes in populations' sizes.
-They can be easily run as below (WARNING: This is quite slow.
-I'm sharing the [outputs of this analyses](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline/results)) as a consideration for time constrains.
+They can be easily run as below.
+WARNING: This is quite slow.
+I'm sharing the [outputs of this analyses](https://github.com/al-aleman/datillilo/tree/main/scripts/%CE%B4a%CE%B4i_pipeline/results) as a consideration for time constrains.
 According to [the extended summary](https://github.com/al-aleman/datillilo/blob/main/scripts/%CE%B4a%CE%B4i_pipeline/results/Results_Summary_Extended.txt), the optimal demographic model was the simultaneous divergence of the three nuclear genetic lineages from a common ancestral population.

     python dadi_Run_3D_Set_North-South.py
     python dadi_Run_3D_Set_South-North.py